EntityGraphQL/EntityGraphQL/README.md

 - All `public` methods marked with the `[GraphQLMutation]` attribute will be added to the schema
 - Parameters for the mutation method _can_ be
   - the base context that your schema is built from - the instance passed in will be the same one passed into `schema.ExecuteQuery()`
   - a class that defines each available mutation argument (and type - `ActorArgs` in the above example).
-This must implement the `IMutationArguments` interface
+This must be marked with the `MutationArgumentsAttribute`
   - Any dependencies you want that have been registered in the `IServiceProvider` passed into `schema.ExecuteQuery()`
-- Variables from the GraphQL request are mapped into the args parameter (the `IMutationArguments` one)
+- Variables from the GraphQL request are mapped into the `MutationArgumentsAttribute` parameter

 You can now run a mutation